thoth-tech/ThothTech-Documentation-Website/src/content/docs/Products/SplashKit/Documentation/Splashkit Online/Code Documentation/Processes/cpp-js-binding-generation-overview.md

 - It did not support arrays of arrays (e.g `matrix_2d` could not be represented)
 - It would allocate memory for structs on the C++ side using malloc and only provide a pointer on the JavaScript side.
-As JavaScript has no concept of a destructor, this completely ruined value semantics and required manual freeing of even basic SplashKit types, such as color.
+As JavaScript has no concept of a destructor, this completely ruined value semantics and required manual freeing of even basic SplashKit types, such as colour.
 - It would return struct types via a pointer to a singleton for that function.
 Therefore the following code:
   ```javascript